-- DSD publishes hardening guides for specific devices including Apple iOS and BlackBerry.
+- ASD publishes hardening guides for specific devices including Apple iOS and BlackBerry.

-- This information complements the advice in DSD's Technical advice for travelling overseas with an agency-issued electronic device.
+- This information complements the advice in ASD's Technical advice for travelling overseas with an agency-issued electronic device.

 Australian government customers with questions regarding this advice can contact ASD Advice and Assistance.